These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 - You must implement appropriate safeguards in accordance with HIPAA and other applicable regulations;

-- You agree to use PHI only for the purposes permitted under the BAA and applicable law.
+- You agree to use PHI only for the purposes permitted under these Terms, the BAA, and applicable law.

-We maintain HIPAA-compliant security standards and will fulfill our obligations as a Business Associate as set forth in Schedule A. However, you remain responsible for your own compliance obligations as a Covered Entity, including but not limited to ensuring that you have the legal right to share PHI with us.
+We maintain HIPAA-compliant security standards and will fulfill our obligations as a Business Associate under the BAA.
+However, you remain responsible for your own compliance obligations under HIPAA, whether as a Covered Entity or as a member of a Covered Entity's workforce, including but not limited to ensuring that you have the legal right to share PHI with us.

 Decision Support Tool Limitations